qazuor/reactFormToolkit/README.md

 ## Why React Form Toolkit?

-React Form Toolkit combines the power of React Hook Form and Zod with a developer-friendly API.
+**Qazuor React Form Toolkit** combines the power of React Hook Form and Zod with a developer-friendly API.
 It provides:

 - **Simplified Form Building**: Create complex forms with minimal boilerplate
 - **Type Safety**: Full TypeScript support with inferred types from Zod schemas